AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bcn.md

-## A sneak peek into the Airbnb activity in Barcelona
+## A sneak Peek into the Airbnb Activity in Barcelona

 ### Introduction